 Luckily, you can use a VPN to stream hockey and other sports at blazing-fast speeds, privately and securely.
-Check out the ExpressVPN guides to streaming:
+Check out the ExpressVPN guides to streaming other popular sports, including:

 Visit the ExpressVPN Stream Sports Guide to learn more about all the popular sports you can watch online.

 Canadians can connect to VPN servers in all of the following locations: